~a 1 (i·)a verb, intransitive

 2 – relic, remains, vestiges of ‹s.th.›; traces left by ‹s.o.›, esp. in the landscape

-angede Upeire tracks of heron → writing traces left (in the landscape) by Upeire the mythical ogress
+angede Upeire traces left (in the landscape) by Upeire the mythical ogress

 angede ovene aŋeⁿde ovene noun